dtm2451/EndometrialDeconvolution/README.md

 This repository is currenty under construction as the masuscipt is under review.
 If you use the repository, we ask that you cite the paper in any publications that follow:

-Daniel G. Bunis, Wanxin Wang, Júlia Vallvé-Juanico, Sahar Houshdaran, Sushmita Sen, Isam Ben Soltane, Idit Kosti, Kim Chi Vo, Juan Irwin, Linda C. Giudice, Marina Sirota.
+Daniel G. Bunis*, Wanxin Wang*, Júlia Vallvé-Juanico, Sahar Houshdaran, Sushmita Sen, Isam Ben Soltane, Idit Kosti, Kim Chi Vo, Juan Irwin, Linda C. Giudice, Marina Sirota.
 "Whole-tissue deconvolution and scRNAseq analysis identify altered endometrial cellular compositions and functionality associated with endometriosis", In Press, 2021.